GLOSSARY

 Is USDC FDIC-insured?

 USDC itself is not FDIC-insured (stablecoins are not deposits).
 Circle holds reserves at regulated U.S. financial institutions and publishes monthly attestations.
-ACH-in transit dollars passing through partner banks may have pass-through FDIC coverage depending on the bank.

 Related terms